Workplace Investigations

 Both parties should be kept appropriately informed throughout the process.
 Long silences erode confidence in the process and increase the likelihood of escalation.
 Welfare support — including interim adjustments where appropriate — should be offered actively, not only when requested.

-Documentation, outcomes and systemic learning
+Implementation, documentation and systemic learning

 Patterns across matters often point to systemic issues.
 Periodic review of complaint data, with appropriate de-identification, supports targeted improvements that individual matter handling cannot achieve.
+Systemic findings should be recorded and acted on separately from the individual outcome.

 How AWS supports complaints handling